OpenEthicsAI/OETP/draft-lukianets-open-ethics-transparency-protocol.md

 Disclosure Feed:
 : A historical sequence of Disclosures, made for a specific Product.

+Disclosure Identity Provider:
+: The automated Disclosure processing is enabled by requests to both the Open Ethics Disclosure database powered by Disclosure Identity Providers (DIP) and the Product's OETP Disclosure file, stored in the product's website root following OETP specification.
+DIP serves as a service point to generate and retrieve generated disclosures.

 Vendor:
 : A legal person (an individual developer or an organization) that owns one or several end-user Products, or acts as a Supplier and provides Components for other Vendors.